 Do you have questions about adoption and the adoption process?
-These are some typical questions the case managers are asked by pregnant women:
+These are some typical questions the case managers are asked by pregnant women

 Q: I think counseling might help me decide what I want to do regarding this pregnancy, but I am not sure how that will work.
 I know this is a decision I have to make for myself, but it is so stressful.

 A: FIA’s motto is “our compassion, your decision.”
-You have choices, and we want you to make the best informed choice for you.
-FIA highly recommends that you talk with a counselor, and in particular one that specializes in adoption, throughout the adoption process.
-A good adoption counselor will help you process your feelings to be sure you are making the best decision for you.
+You have choices, and we want you to make the best-informed choice for you.
+FIA highly recommends that you talk with a counselor and in particular one that specializes in adoption, throughout the adoption process.
+A good adoption counselor will help you process your feelings to be sure you are making the best decision for yourself.
 The counselor can help you “try on” different scenarios and also prepare you for what it might be like at the hospital, and how you will feel after the placement.
 Case Managers are there for support as well.
 Counseling is available to you at any time throughout your child’s life, until he or she turns 18.

 Q: Is there a birth mother that I can speak with?

 A: Yes, we would be happy to put you in contact with another woman who made an adoption plan for her baby.

 Q: Do I get to choose the adoptive parents?